tzarrsf/commerce-event-report-and-plc-feed/README.md

 # TODOs:

-1. Expand functionality to allow for
+1. Expand functionality to allow for workshop-type events which involve completion / grading aspects.